Kadargo63/SQL-employee-tracker/README.md

   # Project Title
     SQL Employee Tracker
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   # Description
     This content management system allows for the easy interaction and navigation of employee information stored in a database.
-Using MySQL, we are able to view and manage the departments, roles, and employees in our company so that we can organize and plan for the business.
+Using MySQL2, we are able to view and manage the departments, roles, and employees in our company so that we can organize and plan for the business.

   # Table of Contents
   * [Installation](#-Installation)